mkirsch2/tuition_status/README.md

 ## Topic Selection

-This analysis considers the following factors and determines if any have a significant influence on whether students who have graduated will default on their tuition payments:
+This analysis considers the following factors and determines if any have a significant influence on whether student completers will default on their tuition payments:

 - Program
 - Age